-Guidance (Condenced) Annotations (NRRI)

 3. Ceilings on State Non-project activities

-Section 1452 authorizes States to provide

-funding for certain non-project activities, Set-asides within the state programs are

-described below, provided that the amount of authorized.
-The allowed set-asides are

-that funding does not exceed certain ceilings. specific, limited and must be included in

-A State must describe in the IUP the amount the state's IUP.

-of funds that it will use for these activities.
-A

-separate account must be set up to accept

-these funds.
-If a State does not expend all of · · ·

-its non-project funds, a State may transfer the

-moneys to the DWSRF account, or it may

-redirect the funds to another non-project

-activity as long as the maximum allowed for

-that activity has not been reached for the

-Fiscal Year from which the funds were

-derived.

-a.
-DWSRF administrative expenses

-A State may use up to four percent of the a.
-Up to 4% for program administration.

-funds allotted to it for the reasonable costs of

-administering the programs under section Commissions with a continuing

-1452 (section 1452(g)(2)).
-These costs administrative role in the state's

-include such activities as loan portfolio DWSRF program may qualify for

-management; debt issuance; DWSRF program administrative cost reimbursement.

-start-up costs; financial, management and

-legal consulting fees; and support services

-from other State agencies.
+Section 1452 authorizes States to provide funding for certain non-project activities, described below, provided that the amount of that funding does not exceed certain ceilings.
+A State must describe in the IUP the amount of funds that it will use for these activities.
+A separate account must be set up to accept these funds.
+If a State does not expend all of its non-project funds, a State may transfer the moneys to the DWSRF account, or it may redirect the funds to another non-project activity as long as the maximum allowed for that activity has not been reached for the Fiscal Year from which the funds were derived.